nfdz/Cryptool/README.md

 > *Google Play and the Google Play logo are trademarks of Google Inc.*

-> *Github and the Github logo are trademarks of Github Inc.*
+> *GitHub and the GitHub logo are trademarks of GitHub Inc.*